Stratham-Newfields Veterinary Hospital

 Q. What monitoring techniques will be used during the anesthesia?

-A. At SNVH, your pet's vital signs will be monitored by a Credentialed Veterinary Technician and electronic patient monitors throughout the entire procedure.
-The patient monitors will be attached to your pet and will continuously measure heart rate, ECG, respiratory rate, body temperature, the amount of oxygen in the blood (pulse oximetry), the amount of carbon dioxide (end-tidal CO2) and blood pressure.
+A. At SNVH, your pet's vital signs will be monitored by a Credentialed Veterinary Technician as well as electronic patient monitors throughout the entire procedure.
+The patient monitors will be attached to your pet and will continuously measure heart rate, ECG, respiratory rate, body temperature, the amount of oxygen in the blood (pulse oximetry), the amount of carbon dioxide (end-tidal CO2), and blood pressure.
 The most important monitoring tool we have is a Credentialed Veterinary Technician dedicated exclusively to your pet while anesthetized.
-This individual is very "hands on" and will be assessing your pet's heart rate, respiratory rate, gum color, and depth of anesthesia with her hands, ears, and eyes-not just relying on the monitor.
+This individual is very "hands on" and will be assessing your pet's heart rate, respiratory rate, gum color, and depth of anesthesia with their hands, ears, and eyes--not just relying on the monitor.
 Vitals are charted on paper every few minutes.

 Q. Is my pet's body temperature monitored and controlled during and after anesthesia?